projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 But as under CPU sharing, the Service VM does not need offline/release the physical CPUs intended for User VM use.

-CPU management in the User VM
+CPU Management in the User VM
 =============================

 ``cpu_affinity`` in ``vm config`` defines a set of pCPUs that a User VM